leosac/js-cardeditor/README.md

 ```

 ## Parameters

-Several properties can be optionally passed to the component.
+Several parameters can be optionally passed to the component.

-There is two parameters :

-    - content [`Object`]: Card Template (more informations inside "Load Card Template" section)
+    - content [`Object`]: Card Template
     - draggableFields [`Array`] (`{name : String, default_value: String}`): List of draggable fields
     - formatVersion [`String`] (`Default: Undefined`): Force a specific format version for the output (default to latest version)
     - enabledCardSizes [`Object` : Select cards templates you want to authorize. (more informations inside "Card Templates" section)